NateEag/audio-engine/readme.md

 Note that these need not be interactive - just render an audio file using nothing but my own code to generate samples.

-...as my first few Python experiments show, I'm not rewriting standard library tools, like Python's `wave` or `math` libraries - just that I write the actual sample generation myself.
+...as my first few Python experiments show, I'm not requiring that I rewrite standard library tools, like Python's `wave` or `math` libraries - just that I write the actual sample generation myself.
 I think that's how I'll come to understand the DSP theory behind various sound modules better.

 Something like: